kivy/kivy/doc/sources/gettingstarted/installation.rst

     :target: ../installation/installation-linux.html
     :class: gs-osimage gs-osimage-last

-If you want to use the development version of Kivy, so you can use the last additions to the framework, you can get the source code from github::
+If you want to use the development version of Kivy, so you can use the latest additions to the framework, you can get the source code from github::

     git clone http://github.com/kivy/kivy